Giuseppe-Bonifati/European-Soccer-Dataset/README.md

 **European Soccer Database**

 Link to download sqlite db : https://www.kaggle.com/hugomathien/soccer and using DBeaver we can migrate from SQLite database to PostgreSQL database.
-I use DBeaver also to convert the datatype of the column date in the table player_attributes from text to timestamp.
+I use DBeaver also to convert the datatype of the column date in every table from text to timestamp.

 ## Usage